GSA/USSM/_pages/marketplace/marketplace2.md

     </div>

      The marketplace will deliver shared expertise and modern, secure technologies to agency management functions such as Accounting/Finance, Grants, Human Capital, Travel, Real Property, and Information Technology / Cybersecurity.
-In this manner, government will be better positioned to deliver a public-focused, accountable, and efficient approach to management and operations that restores agency focus on mission delivery in service to the American taxpayer.
+A modern management ecosystem will deliver a public-focused, accountable, performance-driven approach to agency operations that restores agency focus on the administration's priorities and improves mission delivery in service to the American taxpayer.
     </p>